Sports News | Mount Everest is 8,848.86 Metres Tall: Nepal & China After Remeasurement | LatestLY

 The joint survey is significant as China in 2018 differed with Nepal over the height of Mt.
 Everest and stuck to its calculations that the peak of the world's tallest mountain was four meters less than Kathmandu's measurement.

 In 2018 China said it has not changed its measurement of the height of Mt.
-Qomolangma, the Tibetan name for Mt.
-Everest.
+Qomolangma.

 China recognises Mt.
 Qomolangma as the world's tallest, measuring 8,844.43 metres above sea level, the National Administration of Surveying, Mapping and Geo-information told the Xinhua News Agency in Feb 2018, in response to reports that China had agreed to accept Nepal's measurement of 8,848 metres.